HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 {{ figure_markup(
   image="mobile-web-more-mobile-than-desktop-traffic.png",
-  caption="Percentage of Sites with more Mobile than Desktop Traffic", description="Bar chart showing the breakdown of sites that have more mobile traffic than desktop as grouped by rank magnitude, an Crux experimental metric which groups sites by the popularity of origin requests ", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=787161132&format=interactive", sheets_gid="601797488", sql_file="mobile_greater_than_desktop.sql"
+  caption="Percentage of Sites with more Mobile than Desktop Traffic", description="Bar chart showing the breakdown of sites that have more mobile traffic than desktop as grouped by rank magnitude, an Crux experimental metric which groups sites by the popularity of origin requests.
+For sites in the top 1K origins, 84.9% have more mobile traffic.
+The second grouping, 10K origins, saw a higher rate of mobile traffic at 85.1%.
+82.6% of 100K origins and 80.1% of top 1M origins received more traffic from mobile than desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=787161132&format=interactive", sheets_gid="601797488", sql_file="mobile_greater_than_desktop.sql"
   )
 }}

-{# TODO (Authors/Editors) - description is not specific enough #}
+{# TODO (Editor) - Updated! #}

 When grouped by CrUX ranking, (the top 1000, 10,000 and so on origins by traffic in the dataset) the more traffic a site receives,  there is a slight increase of the percentage of traffic it gets from mobile, all except the top 1000, which get slightly less (84.90% vs. 85.08%) mobile vs. desktop.